DAIRLab/dairlib/examples/plate-balancing/README.md

 ### Running Experiments

 1. Start the procman script containing a list of relevant processes.
-The primary differences from`franka_sim.pmd` script are the lcm_channels and the drake-franka-driver and corresponding translators to communicate with the Franka via LCM.
+The primary differences from`run_simulation.pmd` script are the lcm_channels and the drake-franka-driver and corresponding translators to communicate with the Franka via LCM.

    - In the root of dairlib: ``` bot-procman-sheriff -l examples/plate-balancing/franka_hardware.pmd ```
    - In the root of drake-franka-driver: ```bot-procman-deputy franka_control```